ZacharyATanenbaum/service_framework/README.md

 #### Addresses Path
-If the addresses path is provided, the addresses json file will be loaded into the service framework.
+If the addresses path is provided, the addresses JSON file will be loaded into the service framework.
 This allows the framework to setup each connection of the services connections.
 Example:
 ```